mwambajoakim/alx-higher_level_programming/0x06-python-classes/README.md

 In these classes we have attributes (characteristics) and we also have methods (actions).
 These are a way to help manipulate data for the different instances of a class.

 Let's delve in.

+## 00 - This empty class Square defines a square:
+- No modules were imported